 There’s also the electricity grid to consider.
 The Hoover Dam was built primarily for hydropower generation, and in fact, it paid not only for the project but also for the dam’s operation, maintenance, and replacement.

 One of the most significant disadvantages of hydroelectric power is that the dams that generate it must be built in hilly or mountainous locations (which is why there are no dams in a flat state like Florida).
-However, the fault lines that generated the topography posed a serious threat to the barriers and the area beneath them for thousands of years after the dam ceased generating electricity.
 Dam breakdowns happen all the time, and the consequences are always disastrous.

 Is the Hoover Dam the World’s Tallest Dam?